 Considered from the perspective of external influences on science processes, it must be acknowledged that in order to provide fit-for-purpose advice, interactions with users of the advice and stakeholders affected by decisions are necessary; science that informs decision-making and provides risk-based analyses cannot exist without context and policy objectives.
 IPHC science processes therefore include formal points of interaction with stakeholders through the RAB and MSAB in particular.
 The RAB and MSAB multi-stakeholder boards operate with clear terms of reference and responsibilities set out in the IPHC Rules of Procedure (see Objective 1, consideration of PRIPHC01 Recommendation 3.1).
-All RAB and MSAB activities are fully documented and transparent and any recommendations made are considered also by the SRB, the independent science peer review board which itself has clear terms of reference and responsibilities set out in the Rules of Procedure (see Objective 1, consideration of PRIPHC01 Recommendation 5.2, and Objective 2, Peer Review).
+All RAB and MSAB activities are fully documented and transparent and any recommendations made are considered also by the SRB, the independent science peer review board which itself has clear terms of reference and responsibilities of Procedure (see Objective 1, consideration 5.2, and Objective 2, Peer Review).